vecnas/jiant/README.md

 any errors added to final error alert (shown only if errors present in code).

-ctl+alt+shift+mouse click any element on UI will show nearest bound element, useful to identificate required element fast without looking at html source
+ctl+alt+shift+mouse click any element on UI will show nearest bound element, useful to identify UI element fast without looking at html source

+DEV MODE could be turned on by providing 3rd argument to bindUi call or via direct setting jiant.DEV_MODE.
+Note, if you setting it after binding performed - debug click handlers not assigned.

 Spring